ROYAL LANGKAWI INTERNATIONAL REGATTA

 14.2.
 If the course is shortened at an island or point of land, the Race Committee may lay a finishing mark just offshore to indicate the finishing line.
 Boats shall finish between the mark and the Committee Vessel.
 Where there is no mark, the finish line shall be between the Committee boat and the nearest point of land.

 14.3.
-When less than 20% of a class finish within the required time limit, the Race Committee may use their discretion under SI16.3 (FPA) and award scores to some or all of the remainder of the class.
-The Race Committee may use the relative finishing positions at the previous mark.
+When none or less than 20% of a class finish within the required time limit, the Race Committee may use their discretion under SI16.3 (FPA) and award scores to some or all of the remainder of the class.
+The Race Committee may use the relative finishing positions at previous marks.
 A boat scored FPA will not be scored better than a boat which finishes.

 15. PENALTY SYSTEM